MichalOpoka/ecfr/cfr/title-28-Judicial-Administration/chapter-I-Department-Justice/part-94-Crime-Victim-Services/subpart-A-International-Terrorism-Victim-Expense-Reimbursement-Program/subjectgroup-ECFR9c16e3e875976ee-Introduction/section-94.12.md

 (e) *Dependent* has the meaning given in 26 U.S.C.
 152. If the victim was not required by law to file a U.S. Federal income tax return for the year prior to the act of international terrorism, an individual shall be deemed to be a victim's dependent if he was reliant on the income of the victim for over half of his support in that year.

-(f) *Employee of the United States Government* means any person who -
+(f) *Employee of the United States Government* means any person who—

 (1) Is an employee of the United States government under Federal law; or